Car Insurance in Foreign Countries: Everything You Need to KnowCar Insurance in Foreign Countries

 If you finance, lease, or borrow a vehicle, you need a notarized document from that person or company to authorize that you can drive that vehicle into Mexico.
 You also typically need a variety of pieces of information about the car, coverage details, the trip itself, and more, details for which you can find at DMV.org.
 At the very least, you need to purchase liability coverage as Mexico’s national laws mandate, but you can buy more if you think it might be necessary.

 Renting and driving your own vehicle in Canada requires you to jump through less hoops, as in many cases, your existing U.S. coverage will allow you to drive in Canada.
 However, make sure that your insurance company covers driving your vehicle in Canada.
-Also see which parts of your coverage carries over into Canada’s insurance policies, as sometimes coverage like comprehensive and collision will not carry over to a rental car.
+Also see which parts of your insurance coverage carries over into Canada’s insurance policies, as sometimes comprehensive coverage or collision coverage will not carry over to a rental car.

 As for required documents, you need your current insurance ID card, and in most cases, authorities require you to obtain a Canadian Insurance Card as well.
 You must also have your current state driver’s license and your vehicle registration.